Niall-OLeary/Logistical-Analysis-of-Mandated-Appointments/README.md

 ## Business Question

 The core question of this analysis is:
-**What effect does mandating appointment attendance have on participant's attendance and programme outcome (whether a participant reaches their final milestone)?**
+**What effect does mandating appointment attendance have on a participant's attendance and programme outcome (whether a participant a Job Outcome)?**

 Within our programme (and many others) attendance plays a key role in ensuring participants fully engage with the content and receive the intended benefits.
 If a participant fails to attend appointments, we can mandate them - making attendance mandatory and continuing non-attendance leads to a loss of benefits.
-The question arises as to whether enforcing mandatory attendance increases participant involvement and improves the program's overall success.
-This analysis aimed to answer this question by evaluating attendance patterns and program outcomes before and after the implementation of mandatory attendance policies.
+The question arises as to whether enforcing mandatory attendance increases participant involvement and improves the programme's overall success.
+This analysis aimed to answer this question by evaluating attendance patterns and programme outcomes before and after the implementation of mandatory attendance policies.

 ## Solution

-To address this question, we conducted a logistic regression analysis using Python to evaluate the relationship between attendance mandates and programme success.
+To address this question, I conducted a logistic regression analysis using Python to evaluate the relationship between attendance mandates, programme success and attendance rate improvement.
 The key steps involved were:

 1. Data Collection & Cleaning
 The dataset consists of two groups:

 A. **Mandated Group**: This group consists of participants who were required to attend appointments.
 Attendance for this group was calculated both **before** and **after** the implementation of the mandatory     attendance policy.

 B. **Control Group**: This group consists of participants who were not subject to the mandatory attendance policy (i.e. voluntary attendance).
-Attendance for this group was calculated separately for each         **half** of the program duration (12 months), allowing for a comparison of attendance over time.
+Attendance for this group was calculated separately for each         **half** of the programme duration (12 months), allowing for a comparison of attendance improvement.

 For both groups, two binary columns were calculated:
    - Column 1: 0 = participant's attendance rate decreased or stayed the same, 1 = attendance rate **improved**.